 - Press the Scan now button to start the anti-virus scan.

 Alternatively, add a freeware anti-virus utility to Windows.
 Malwarebytes has a freeware version that you can add to Windows by clicking the Free Download button on this homepage.
 You can purge malware with the freeware version, but you’ll need to upgrade to Malwarebytes Premium to utilize all the software’s options and tools.
+Malwarebytes 3.0 is the next-gen security program that protects you from the most advanced (zero-day) threats, making antivirus obsolete.

 2. Scan the Windows Registry